- Accessing the New Visualization Canvas

 Add Filters to Your Visualization

-Throughout the entire editing and creating experience, users are able to apply filters to their visualization by using the Add a Filter button located in the top left corner.
+Throughout the entire editing and creating experience, users are able to apply filters to their visualization by using the Add Filter button located in the Filters panel on the right-hand side of the page.
 Filters will be instantly applied to the visualization and have the option of being hidden by the visualization creator or viewable to the public.

 Insert, Manage, or Embed Your Visualization

-Clicking Insert places the configured visualization onto the Canvas.
-From here, users are able to Save or Preview it.
+Clicking Save Draft prompts you to name your visualization, and then places the configured visualization onto the Canvas.
+From here, you are able to Publish the visualization.
 The title and description of the visualization canvas can be edited at any time by clicking on the Menu button in the top left-hand corner.

 Your newly created visualization will live under “More Views” section of its associated dataset and Primer page.
 It will also live in the catalog, if the dataset is public, and can be found under the Data Lens type.

 You can embed your visualization by clicking on the next to Edit in the top right corner of the visualization.
-Choose the size you'd like for your embed, grab the embed code and paste it into your website!
+Read more about embedding datasets here.

 When you make filters editable within a visualization, users can interact with these filters within your embed too!